Is My Lower Back, Buttocks or Leg Pain From Piriformis Syndrome?

 The piriformis muscle starts at the front of the sacrum and attaches to the femur (thigh bone) at the outermost part of the hip joint.
 This muscle flat functions as an external rotator of the hip – meaning it helps turn the hip outward and rotate the thigh and bent knee away from the body (i.e., when getting out of a vehicle or a chair) – and provides stability for standing, walking and running.

-Piriformis syndrome is often misdiagnosed as sciatica, ranging anywhere from 6% to 36% of sciatica diagnoses.
-This is because when the piriformis muscle is irritated and/or inflamed, it affects the sciatic nerve and causes sciatica-like pain.
+Piriformis syndrome is frequently misdiagnosed as sciatica, accounting for 6% to 36% of cases.
+Irritation or inflammation of the piriformis muscle impacts the sciatic nerve, triggering sciatica-like pain.

 Sciatica occurs when the sciatic nerve is compressed by a herniated disk, a narrowing of the spine (spinal stenosis) or a bone spur on the spine.
 To put it simply, sciatica refers to an injury to sciatic nerve along the lumber spine (lower back) and piriformis syndrome occurs when injury, irritation or overuse of the piriformis muscle causes swelling and tightness that compresses the sciatic nerve.